Snowboard Goggle Buying & Fit Guide

 Google frames come in a variety of shapes, sizes, and lens swapping options, but all serve to provide two main functions: hold your lens in place and keep your face as comfortable as possible while keeping moisture out.

 When it comes to choosing a goggle frame, it is important to note that all goggles will fit differently from brand to brand.
 Your head size and face shape are two factors that should be taken into consideration before selecting a new pair of goggles.
-Wearing goggles with a frame that is too small can result in comfortable pressure points on your nose and face, while wearing goggles that are too large can result in having more of the goggle frame visible in your field of vision resulting in inadequate fit and functionality.
+Wearing goggles with a frame that is too small can result in uncomfortable pressure points on your nose and face, while wearing goggles that are too large can result in having more of the goggle frame visible in your field of vision resulting in inadequate fit and functionality.

 Small Frame Goggles